mepland/chance_of_showers/README.md

 either due to memory limitations, or invalid parameter combinations that slip by pre-run checks.
 In most cases these exceptions can be caught within Python, allowing the point to be automatically logged as having the worst possible `BAD_TARGET = -999.0`.
-Occasionally however, the memory will be filled so fast that the Python process itself is killed by the operating system with an uncatchable `SIGKILL` signal.
+However, the Python process itself is occasionally killed by the operating system with an uncatchable `SIGKILL` signal, likely due to a request for too much memory.
-Resuming the run will result in repeated crashes on the same point as it is never written to disk.
+Resuming the run will only result in repeated crashes on the same point as it is never written to disk.
 Rather than rework the `bayesian-optimization` library to pre-register points before optimization, a [`manual_bad_point.py`](ana/manual_bad_point.py) script is included to easily log the few such points by hand.